Over 3 million pictures framed

 - We recommend removing the entire frame from your wall before cleaning to remove the risk of it accidentally falling and shattering

-- If you take the glass out of the frame, the edges and corners will be sharp.
+- The edges and corners will be sharp if you take the glass out of the frame.
 Take extra care when handing sheets of glass outside of the frame

 Cleaning Your Glass